 The Global Initiative for Asthma (GINA)

-We work with health care professionals and public health officials around the world to reduce asthma prevalence, morbidity, and mortality.
+We work with health care professionals, patient representatives, and public health officials around the world to reduce asthma prevalence, morbidity, and mortality.

 Through resources such as evidence-based strategy documents for asthma management, and events such as the annual celebration of World Asthma Day, GINA is working to improve the lives of people with asthma in every corner of the globe.

 GINA’s program is determined and its strategies for asthma care are shaped by committees made up of leading asthma experts and patient representatives from around the world.

 Read more about who is involved with GINA Committees.

 - Increase awareness of asthma and its public health consequences.